sudar/wp-plugin-in-github/README.md

 ```
 ./path/to/deploy-plugin.sh [-p plugin-name] [-u svn-username] [-m main-plugin-file]
-        [-a assets-dir-name] [-t tmp directory] [-i path/to/i18n] [-h history/changelog file]
+        [-a assets-dir-name] [-t tmp directory] [-i make-pot-command] [-h history/changelog file]
+        [-r] [-b build-command]
 ```

 The following are the different options that you can pass to this script.

 - `-p` - The name of the Plugin.
 The script can pick it up from the current directory name
 - `-u` - The svn username.
 It is same as your WordPress Plugin repo username.
 - `-m` - The name of the main Plugin file.
-By default it is `plugin-name.php`
+By default, it is `plugin-name.php`
 - `-a` - The name of the Plugin's assets directory.
-By default it is assumed to be `assets-wp-repo`
+By default, it is assumed to be `assets-wp-repo`
 - `-t` - Path to the temporary directory.
 By default `/tmp` is used
-- `-i` - Path to the WordPress i18n tools directory.
-By default `../i18n` is used.
-You have to checkout a local copy of the i18n tools from http://i18n.svn.wordpress.org/tools/trunk/
+- `-i` - Command to generate pot file.
 - `-h` - The name of the History or changelog file.
 By default `HISTORY.md` is used.
+- `-r` - Whether build command should be run.
+By default `npm run build` is called.
+- `-b` - Override build command.
+This command should place the final files in `/dist` directory.

 ### Convert readme file from md to txt format and vice versa